Historic Beacon Hill District

 The Beacon Hill Architectural Commission (BHAC) meets on the third Thursday of each month to review proposed exterior alterations.
 Find out about the commissioner nomination process in the district's original enabling legislation.
 If you are interested, select Beacon Hill under the Energy, Environment and Open Space policy area using this link - there you can provide contact and other information.

 DESIGN REVIEW PROCESS

 All exterior work visible from a public way is subject to the review of the BHAC.
-Submit a complete application by the appropriate deadline to ensure the project will be on the agenda for review and approval by the Commission before beginning any work.

-- Review all Instructions and documentation requirements before submitting your application to ensure it is complete.
+- Review all instructions and documentation requirements before submitting your application to ensure it is complete.
 Incomplete applications will not be added to a public hearing agenda.

 - Submit your application well in advance of a filing deadline in case it is incomplete and additional or revised information needs to be submitted.

 - Staff is not available to review applications for completeness immediately upon submittal.

 - Do not begin any work, or buy materials, until after you have received confirmation your project has been approved by the Commission.